 - 49% of lakes and reservoirs are contaminated above EPA safe levels

 Amazingly, in some cases this is permitted pollution; however, the number of permit violations appears to be growing.
 Unfortunately, the political will to enforce water pollution laws is not as strong as it needs to be.
 So, under the auspices of the Protect Our Water campaign ORF conducts independent investigations to identify polluters threatening our waterways and drinking water supplies, and force compliance with the law.
 DONATE NOW.
-SUPPORT THE PROTECT OUR WATER CAMPAIGN.
+SUPPORT THE PROTECT OUR WATER PROGRAM.

 Clean Water Act Regulations

 Coal Ash Rule - (2018) EPA eases rule to allow states more flexibility to regulate coal ash ponds.
 (2015) USEPA finalized a regulation after a 5-year public review and comment process..